BasicAirData/Clinometer/README.md

 ## Description

-BasicAirData Clinometer is a simple App to measure the inclination angles of your device with respect to gravity's direction.<br>
+BasicAirData Clinometer is a simple App to measure the inclination angles of your device with respect to gravity's direction using the onboard accelerometers.<br>
 It's a basic and lightweight App with geometric-inspired graphics, that can be used as Clinometer or Bubble Level.<br>
 It is intended to measure, not store data.<br>